Mrso736/Seduction/README.md

 A guide on Charisma written by me

 This guide contains most current knowledge of the subject.
-While it is not yet complete in its current form (from a text structure perspective), i intent to keep updating it if i gain new knowledge.
+While it is not yet complete in its current form (from a text structure point of view), i intent to keep updating it if i gain new knowledge.

 &nbsp;